Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 THE MOHAMMED MAHMOUD KHALILS - the senator and the showgirl

 1901 issue of Nantes Mondain praising Emilienne Luce as a young 20 year old performer

 L-R: the Khalils.
 Queen Farida with Mohammed Mahmoud Khalil and Richard Mosseri at photo exhibit

 a typically scowling Mohammed Mahmoud Khalil standing next to HRH Princess Faiza

 HIH Princess Neslisah (fur cape) standing second row (photo courtesy Prince Abbas Hilmi)

-And occasions were plenty in both Cairo and Paris for Khalil Bey had become a millionaire-businessman with a directoship in several of Egypt's blue chip companies, many of which had been created decades earlier by Monsieur Suares.
+And occasions were plenty in both Cairo and Paris for Khalil Bey had become a millionaire-businessman with a directoship in several blue-chip local and international companies, many of which had been created decades earlier by Monsieur Suares.

 Egged on by his wife, Khalil Bey became a compulsive art collector.
 Together with Prince Youssef Kamal (Victor Semeika's long-time friend and benefactor), Emile Miriel, Youssef Cattaui Pasha, Ali Ibrahim Pasha, Mohammed Taher Pasha, Henri Naus Bey, Sir John Home, Sir Robert Rolo, Aldo Ambron, Charles Boeglin and G. Fouad Abdel Malek (who had created Le Salon du Caire), Khalil Bey founded in 1924 La Société des Amis de l'Art.